 Make these freezer-friendly vegan kebabs so you always have a high-protein side on hand.
 Tofu is an excellent protein source-it is high in leucine and well-absorbed.

-These Tofu Kebabs were inspired by these 6-Ingredient Lentil Burgers on my site and these easy Quinoa Black Bean Burgers.
+These Tofu Kebabs were inspired by these 6-Ingredient Lentil Burgers, my Samosa Wraps, and these easy Quinoa Black Bean Burgers.
 Struggling to make tempeh delicious?
 My method transforms it into the tastiest Baked Tempeh!

 Jump to: